Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Abstract

 \section{Abstract}

 We propose a generic numerical measure of the inconsistency of a database with respect to a set of integrity constraints.
 It is based on an abstract repair semantics.
 In particular, an inconsistency measure associated to cardinality-repairs is investigated in detail.
 More specifically, it is shown that it can be computed via answer-set programs, but sometimes its computation can be intractable in data complexity.
-However, polynomial-time fixed-parameter exact computation, and also deterministic and randomized approximations are exhibited.
-The behavior of this measure under small updates is analyzed.
+However, polynomial-time deterministic and randomized approximations are exhibited.
+The behavior of this measure under small updates is analyzed, obtaining fixed-parameter tractability results.
 Furthermore, alternative inconsistency measures are proposed and discussed.

 \ignore{